C-D-Lewis/pge/README.md

             break;
         }

-5. Update the entity's position.
+ * Update the entity's position:

         GPoint pos = GPoint(25 + dx, 25 + dy);
         pge_sprite_set_position(this->sprite, pos);

+or to move by a certain number of pixels:

-6. Draw the entity's bitmap.
+ * Draw the entity's bitmap:

         pge_sprite_draw(this->sprite, ctx);

-7. Destroy the entity's `PGESprite` when destroying the app.
+ * Destroy the entity's `PGESprite` when destroying the app:

         void robot_destroy(Robot *this) {
           pge_sprite_destroy(this->sprite);